davefx/dfx-woo-role-changer/readme.txt

 * If the plugin is configured to replace roles, the user will remain with the last-assigned role.
 * If the plugin is configured to add roles, all the roles will be assigned to the user.
 We recommend using a plugin like "Members" to manage multiple roles per user.

 = 2.
+What happens if a user purchases a product granting a role several times? =

+In the Premium version, the validity period for a purchase is added to the previously existing one.

+= 3.
 Can I assign multiple roles to a single product? =

-Yes, you can assign multiple roles.
+In the Premium version you can assign multiple roles.
 Users will gain all assigned roles upon purchase.

-= 3.
+= 4.
 How do I upgrade to the premium version? =

 Visit the [official plugin page](https://davefx.com/en/dfx-automatic-role-changer-for-woocommerce/) to purchase the premium version.
 After purchasing, install and activate it like the free version.